metabrainz/picard/docs/options.rst

   releases of various types.
 You can use this to decrease the likelihood of Picard matching a file or album to a Compilation or Live version, for example.
+  Moving slider cursor to the left decreases priority.

+    + **Reset all** button will move all cursors to the middle position

 + **Preferred release countries**: Add one or more countries into the list to make Picard prefer matching clusters/files to releases from the chosen countries.
 This list is also used to prioritise files in the "Other Releases" context menu.

+  + **>** Move selected countries from the left area to the list of preferred release countries on the right
+  + **<** Remove countries selected in the right area from the list of preferred release countries

+  .. note:: you can re-order countries using drag'n'drop in the right
+    area, countries at top of the list will be used in prority

 + **Preferred release formats**: Add one or more formats into the list to make Picard prefer matching clusters/files to releases of the specified format.
 This list is also used to prioritise files in the "Other Releases" context menu.

+  + **>** Move selected formats from the left area to the list of preferred release formats on the right
+  + **<** Remove formats selected in the right area from the list of preferred release formats

+  .. note:: you can re-order formats using drag'n'drop in the right
+    area, formats at top of the list will be used in prority